Art & Design

 At Quorn Hall School our Art and Design curriculum is designed to engage, inspire and challenge children, equipping them with the knowledge and skills to participate in, experiment with, invent and create their own works of art, craft and design.

 Children will be empowered to think creatively and critically.
 They will investigate and evaluate a wide range of creative outcomes from the past and present to develop a rigorous understanding of the many disciplines within art, craft and design and how they shape our past and future.
-These are provided using carefully planned, individualised projects that are aimed at getting the best possible outcomes from the students across the various Key stages.
+These are provided using carefully planned, individualised projects that are aimed at getting the best possible outcomes from the pupils across the various Key stages.

 The Art and Design curriculum is built around essential knowledge, understanding and key skills.
 These are broken into year group expectations and show clear continuity and progress.
 Individual children are differentiated so that each child successfully achieves the tasks set according to their skills and abilities.
-Art and Design projects are designed to get the best out of the students’ artistic abilities whilst enthusing and motivating them so that they can accomplish and create great works of art which are based on fun practical themes and activities.
-Students can then take these skills and apply them in other areas.
+Art and Design projects are designed to get the best out of the pupils artistic abilities whilst enthusing and motivating them so that they can accomplish and create great works of art which are based on fun practical themes and activities.
+Pupils can then take these skills and apply them in other areas.

 As a school and in accordance with the National Curriculum’s expectations, we aim to ensure that all pupils: